Matt Olson Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.67).
+- The Cardinals have a 4.68 team ERA that ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to give up 138 home runs (one per game), the first-fewest in the league.
+- Cardinals pitchers combine to give up 142 home runs (one per game), the least in baseball.

 © 2023 Data Skrive.
 All rights reserved.